haostonh/Banking-System/README.md

   - Note: Using Legacy Code with Connector/C++ 1.1 (JDBC)

 ## Goal
-- Use classes to gather information about customer all in one place
+- Use classes to gather information about customers
 - Use Microsoft Visual Studio to build and run solutions
 - Learn how to use MySQL Workbench and write MySQL Syntax
 - Consult the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html)

+## Possible Future Additions
+- Implement a login system
+  - Create this in HTML/CSS/Javascript instead of using C++
+- Use multiple tables in MySQL to make connections with customer information
+- Create a way to transfer money between two bank accounts
+- Timestamps when information is modified in the database
+- Time system for to keep track of loans or interests of a customer